mna/starlark-go/doc/nenu-001-defer-catch.md

 	- Start address of the `catch`
 	- Start and end addresses of the covered instructions

-* If there's an efficient way to persist an interval tree?
-If so, build it and persist it in the binary, otherwise build it at decode time.
+* If there's an efficient way to persist an [interval tree](https://en.m.wikipedia.org/wiki/Interval_tree), build it and persist it in the binary, otherwise build it at decode time.

 Additional opcodes: